 Having her repeat your affirmations is crucial.
 Again, this is why you start tamely.
 Far more important than any given affirmation is that she get into the pattern of repeating your affirmations.

 Every good salesperson will tell you that you must get the clients saying yes to something, anything, it doesn’t matter what.
 Just get a few yeses.

 Also use pronouns in your ownership language.
 Say, ”You’re my whore.”
-I always use my and never a.
+Always use my and never a.
 When you call a girl my whore, she feels good about herself.
-She feels, as all women desire to feel, wanted and objectified by a man.
+She feels, as all women desire to feel, wanted and desired and owned by a man.
 When you call her a whore, she feels fungible and lacks a sense of belonging.